se-edu/learningresources/contents/functionalProgramming/intro.md

 ## Functional Programming Languages

 Functional programming is simply a paradigm and needs to be implemented by programming languages.
-Below are various [languages](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Functional_languages) that have explicit support for functional programming paradigm such as:
+Below are various [languages](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Functional_languages) that have explicit support for the functional programming paradigm such as:

 - Haskell
 - Clojure